instillai/machine-learning-course/docs/source/content/supervised/bayes.rst

 Unlike the multinomial case, here we are counting whether or not a feature occurred.
 For example, we might want to check if the word “count” appears at all on this page.
-We can also use Bernoulli models when features only have 2 possible values like red or blue.
+We can also use Bernoulli models when features only have 2 possible values like red or blue. *Figure 4* shows the sort of data we might use with a Bernoulli model.

+.. csv-table:: **Figure 4.
+A table of word appearances on this page**
+   :header: "Word", "Present?"
+   :stub-columns: 1

+   "Algebra", "False"
+   "Big", "True"
+   "Count", "True"
+   "Data", "True"

 The relevant code is available in the bernoulli.py_ file.